bishopmatthew/HackerNews/README.md

 Clone both repositories, and then import them into eclipse.
 Then add them as library projects to HackerNews.

-# Architecture
+# Design Overview

-I've outlined the architecture in in [this wiki article](https://github.com/bishopmatthew/HackerNews/wiki/Architecture).
-This is also probably a good place to learn if you're interested in writing Android apps.
+I've outlined the design in in [this wiki article](https://github.com/bishopmatthew/HackerNews/wiki/Design-Overview).
+This might also be helpful if you're interested in writing Android apps.

 # How to help